 The effects of consuming any amount of cannabis can have severe consequences for a pet.
 Call your veterinarian if your pet eats or drinks any cannabis products.

-New!
 Be aware before buying online.
-The RCMP have developed a fact sheet to help identify common red flags of illegal online cannabis retailers and the risks of using them.
-Download it here, and remember, AlbertaCannabis.org is Alberta's only legal online source for recreational cannabis.
+The RCMP have developed fact sheets to help identify common red flags of illegal online cannabis retailers and the risks of using them.
+Download them here and here, and remember, AlbertaCannabis.org is Alberta's only legal online source for recreational cannabis.

 It’s up to you to make sure your cannabis products, including plants, dried flower, edibles and topicals, are kept out of reach of kids and pets.